monopole/snt/makeCluster/README.md

 Try GKE when ready to try ingress to a remote cloud.

 ### kubectl

 Regardless of cluster (minikube, GKE, AWS, etc.)  one needs `kubectl`, a command line client that facilitates controlling a k8s cluster.

-Instructions for installing `kubectl` differ slightly depending on the cluster choice.
+You'll install `kubectl` below, via means that differ slightly depending on the cluster choice.